Cristina Calderón: Early life

 Calderón was born in Robalo, Puerto Williams, Navarino Island, on 24 May 1928 to Juan Calderón (Akačexaninčis) and Carmen Harban (Lanixweliskipa).
 Her father was one of the informants of missionary and anthropologist Martin Gusinde.
 She was orphaned when she was four and was taken in by her grandfather and grandmother Williams Harban (Halnpenš) and Julia (Karpakolikipa), who taught her about Yahgan culture.
 Her life with her grandparents was one of poverty, and Calderón was often left hungry.
 Halnpenš died soon after following an assault by a Spaniard, and she was taken in to be raised by her aunt "Granny Gertie", uncle Felipe, and cousin Clara, who further taught her the Yahgan language.
 As a child, Calderón listened to stories of settler violence and the Yahgan's resistance, went hunting, and learned how to create handicrafts by watching her aunts.
 She knew only the Yahgan language until she was 9 years old, when she learned Spanish from her peers.
-She additionally learned English from her Aunt Gertie, who stayed at an Anglican mission.
-As a Yahgan, she and her family faced discrimination by authorities and locals in the area.
+She additionally learned English from her aunt Gertie, who stayed at an Anglican mission.
+As a Yahgan, she and her family were discriminated against by authorities and locals in the area.

 Calderón first married at age 15 to an older man named Felipe Garay, a man with a wife who had left him without a divorce, with whom she had three children.
 The decision was financially motivated and driven by her family, as he could provide well for the orphaned Calderón.
 Calderón initially refused due to her young age compared to Garay, but eventually listened to her family's request.
 Garay died of appendicitis in 1948, but due to the lack of a formal divorce, his money went to his other wife.
 She was pushed back into poverty as a result of her first husband's death, surviving on the support of her relatives, who also lived in poor conditions.
 Her second husband was Lucho Zárraga, a Selkʼnam man, who worked as a shepherding headman, with whom she had five children.
-Zárraga died in 1962, possibly of tuberculosis in Punta Arenas.
+Zárraga died in 1962, possibly of tuberculosis, in Punta Arenas.
 In 1964, Calderón met her third husband, Teodosio González, a sheep shearer.
 She had known González since she was young, but was unable to marry him due to external factors.
 Calderón's close relationship with González was described as something "she had wished for even as a girl".
 They remained close until González's death in 2009.